Ruud's Commodore Site Home Email

 Used for parts in the original code, which will be moved or copied to other

-areas in memory by the program like the CHRGET-routine mentioned earlier.
+areas in memory by the program like the CHRGET routine mentioned earlier.

 $aaaa $bbbb = range of block to move/copy